guld-games/Documents/contracts/gg-agreement.md

     gg:Games:GAME:GAME-INSTANCE    AMOUNT GG
 ```

-The MEMBER i also allowed to unstake at any time, directly into their Assets account.
+The MEMBER is also allowed to unstake at any time, directly into their Assets account.

 ``` ledger
 DATE * GG unstake